-Sophie joined the HOT team in April 2020 but has been contributing to HOTs mission as a volunteer since 2017.
-Sophie’s background is community development and Inclusive Innovation.
-Her previous experience includes establishing a Maker Space at the Bahir Dar Institute of Technology in Bahir Dar, Ethiopia, and co-founding the First Steps Project, a UK based non-for-profit that ran workshops and training programs for young people living in areas of deprivation.
+Sophie joined the HOT team in April 2020 but has been contributing to the HOTs mission as a volunteer since 2017.
+Sophie’s background is in community development and Inclusive Innovation.
+Her previous experience includes establishing a Maker Space at the Bahir Dar Institute of Technology in Bahir Dar, Ethiopia, and co-founding the First Steps Project, a UK-based non-for-profit that ran workshops and training programs for young people living in areas of deprivation.

 Introducing the HOT Community Team

 Over the past few months, HOT has assembled a six-person community team to support humanitarian OpenStreetMap community growth across 94 countries.
 Meet the members and welcome them to the HOT staff team.